Logo

 Idi Amin was promoted to corporal the same year, then to sergeant in 1953.

-In 1959, Idi Amin was made Effendi class 2, the highest rank possible for a black African in the colonial British military of that time.
+In 1959, Idi Amin was made Effendi Class 2, the highest possible rank for a black soldier in the KAR.

 Idi Amin returned to Uganda the same year and received a short-service commission as a lieutenant on 15 July 1961, becoming one of the first two Ugandans to become commissioned officers.